 - In the meantime, when the vegetables are cooking, chop the onions, green chillies, ginger, tomatoes and capsicum.

-- In a kadai or a big tava heat up around 2 tbsp oil or butter.
-I do not have a big tava… so I always make the pav bhaji in a kadai.
+- In a kadai or a big tava heat up around 2 tablespoon oil or butter.
 Add the onions and fry till they become transparent.

 - Add the chopped tomatoes, ginger, green chillies and capsicum.
-Saute for 7-8 minutes stirring in between.
+Saute for 7 to 8 minutes stirring in between.

-- Add some 1-2 tbsp butter to the bhaji.
+- Add 1 to 2 tablespoon butter to the masala.

 - Add about 1 or 1.5 cups of broth or water or both broth+water.
 Gently mix the entire mixture.

-- Simmer for 10-12 minutes on a low flame.
+- Simmer for 10 to 12 minutes on a low flame.
 Keep checking the bhaji in between.